 The PAGB is the Photographic Alliance of Great Britain and has 3 levels of award - C, D and M. The RPS is the Royal Photographic Society and also has 3 levels of award - L, A and F. The way the PAGB and the RPS structure their awards are very different and there is something to suit everyone, whatever your level and photographic interests.

-We meet once a month to critique each other’s photographs and to help each other build up bodies of work suitable for the RPS and PAGB awards.
+We meet once a month at 7:30 at the Newberry Room of the Colliton Club to critique each other’s photographs and to help each other build up bodies of work suitable for the RPS and PAGB awards.
 There is a £2 fee per person per meeting to help cover the cost of room hire.
-Meetings are normally held on a Thursday but the September meeting is on a Friday.
+Meetings are normally held on the last Thursday of the month - but not always.

 Forthcoming meeting dates are: